TheDarrenJoseph/AberWebMUD/README.md

 ![Main Example Screenshot](example.png)

+## Building the project
+The frontend is build using Webpack, you will need it/npm installed to build it

+### Frontend

+1. Change terminal directory to `server/js-files`
+2. run `npm run build`

 ## Running the project
 1. You first need to satisfy python's dependencies, run 'sudo pip install -r requirements.txt' in the AberWebMUD/root folder
 2. Change your terminal directory to the server folder
-3. (Optional) JavaScript files are concatted into the client.js file, run build.sh in the scripts folder (there's a good chance this has already been done before a Git commit)
+3. ~~(Optional) JavaScript files are concatted into the client.js file, run build.sh in the scripts folder (there's a good chance this has already been done before a Git commit)~~
-3. Run main.py in Python
+5. Run main.py in Python
-4. visit 'localhost:5000' in a browser
+6. visit 'localhost:5000' in a browser

 ## Postgres vs SQLite
 The project currently uses an SQLite DB in-memory in order to run locally for development and demonstration.